Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

 We analysed the 21 SLR tools according to 34 features (11 AI-specific and 23 general) by examining the relevant literature (see Table~\ref{tab:tools_screen_extr}), their official websites, and the online tutorials.
 When necessary, we sought additional information by reaching out to the developers through email or online interviews.

 Section~\ref{sec:oursurvey_feature} describes the full set of features, paying particular attention to the new AI features that we first introduced for this survey.
 Section~\ref{sec:oursurvey_result} reports the results of the review.
 Section~\ref{sec:disc_tool_evolution} discusses the most suitable systems for specific use cases.
-Finally, Section~\ref{sec:limitations} outlines the limitations of our analysis.
+Finally, Section~\ref{sec:TTV} outlines the threats to validity of our analysis.